wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/callable-function.md

 > Available script actions depend on [Standard library](/en/ride/script/standard-library) version used.

-The callable function can return a value that is passes to the invoking function in case of the [dApp-to-dApp invocation](/en/ride/advanced/dapp-to-dapp).
+The callable function can return a value that is passed to the invoking function in case of the [dApp-to-dApp invocation](/en/ride/advanced/dapp-to-dapp).

 The invocation can contain payments to dApp.
 Tokens obtained in these payments can be used in script actions performed by the callable function.